agenteo/enricoteottidotcom/2-product-management.md

 				<header class="major">
 					<h3>Our roadmap is clear but our backlog is not</h3>
 				</header>
 				<p>Is your backlog messy?
-I've been in the software development industry for 19 years.</p>
+I've been in the software development industry since 2001.</p>
 				<p>I can pair with your team to shift patterns and bring new joy to your backlog.</p>
 				<ul class="actions">
 					<li>{% include get-in-touch.html %}</li>